 It'll feel really smooth, and will polish nicely at that level - but if you want a 3D print finishing like a mirror you need to build to 3000.

 (here we're at 3000 grit; you can start to see the shine before you've polished)

-4. The final (and most fun) part is the actual polishing stage.
+4. The final (and most fun) part is when you actually get to start polishing PLA prints.
 Layering up those sandpaper increments doesn't feel like you've made much progress, but once you polish up, the final finish looks great.

-To really smooth out 3D prints to that mirror finish we've found, you just need any good liquid metal polish.
+How to smooth out 3D prints polished to that mirror finish?
+Well, we've found you just need any good liquid metal polish.
 Our favourite is the ol' trusty Brasso.